opensafely/documentation/docs/getting-started/how-to/use-github-codespaces-in-your-project/index.md

 ## Introduction

-The OpenSAFELY research template contains a GitHub Codespaces configuration to allow you to run OpenSAFELY
-**without any installation required on your own computer**.

 This page explains how to work with OpenSAFELY projects using GitHub Codespaces.

 ## Using GitHub Codespaces for OpenSAFELY projects